opreageorges/Python-and-SQL/README.md

 # Python-and-SQL

-A combination of python flask and SQL
+Using python flask to interact with an Oracle data base.